-It’s tempting to spoil your pets with foods and treats while you’re on vacation — and your dog will likely be more than happy to try everything!
+It’s tempting to spoil your pets with human foods and extra treats while you’re on vacation.
+And your dog will probably be more than happy to try everything!
 But many foods are dangerous for pets.
-And even eating healthy foods he’s not used to can put your pet in gastrointestinal distress.
+And even eating healthy foods he’s not used to can upset your pet’s stomach.

 It’s best to stick to his regular diet while you’re traveling.
-So, let your hosts and other guests know that anyone offering unapproved treats might be cleaning up later!
+So, let your hosts and other guests know that anyone offering unapproved treats might be cleaning up after your pet later!

-6. A considerate guest with pets leaves no trace.
+6. A guest with pets should leave no trace.

 The best way to ensure you and your pet will be invited again is to leave your host’s home as you found it.
 Bring a spare sheet to cover the bedding if you know your pet will insist on sleeping with you.
 Pack your lint roller and remove any fur your pup might leave on the sofa.
 And be sure to pick up and dispose of your dog’s waste in the yard.

 Remember that your pet picks up on and reacts to your feelings.
 Excitement, anxiety, and stress are common emotions we humans feel when we travel.
 Paying close attention to your state of mind is important, because those are the vibes your pup is receiving.

 If you find yourself feeling tense, take a breath, relax, and remember traveling together is fun.
 Rushing around is a sure way to turn up the pressure, so don’t over commit yourself.
 And leave a few minutes earlier than necessary for any scheduled events.

 Honesty is important when choosing the best accommodations for you and your pet.
 And being a house guest with pets requires patience and understanding.
 If you have a rambunctious pup or just prefer to have your own space to unwind, consider getting a hotel room.

 Having a retreat that you and your pet can enjoy together might be the highlight of your trip!